Tamás Fellegi

-Tamás László Fellegi (born 7 January 1956) is a Hungarian politician, jurist, political scientist, businessman, who served as Minister of National Development in Viktor Orbán's government from May 29, 2010 to December 14, 2011.
+Tamás László Fellegi (born 7 January 1956) is a Hungarian politician, jurist, political scientist and businessman who served as Minister of National Development in Viktor Orbán's government from 29 May 2010 to 14 December 2011.
 After that he was a minister without portfolio in Orbán II Cabinet.
 Between 1996 and 2000 Sectoral Director, then CEE of Legal and Governmental Affairs of Hungarian Telecom (MATÁV Rt.).
 Currently, he is Managing Partner of EuroAtlantic Solutions, an international consultancy firm.
 In 2013, EuroAtlantic Solutions joined the Prime Policy Group consortium and registered as a foreign agent at the U.S. Department of Justice under the Foreign Agent Registration Act for its US-based activities political activities carried out on behalf of the Hungarian government.
 Fellegi also serves as president of the Hungary Initiatives Foundation, a foundation created in November 2013 at the order Hungary's Prime Minister Viktor Orbán.

 Biography

 Fellegi graduated in 1974 from Ágoston Trefort high school.

 In 1976, he was admitted to Faculty of Law of the Eötvös Loránd University, he graduated in 1981.
 In 1985 he acquired a scholarship to Harvard University.

 Upon acquiring his legal degree, he worked at the Institute of Social Sciences (Társadalomtudományi Intézet) of the Hungarian Socialist Workers' Party.
 He concurrently held a position of assistant professor at the Faculty of Law of the Eötvös Loránd Tudományegyetem.
 Between 1983 and 1987, he taught courses at the College of Social Sciences (HU: Társadalomtudományi Szakkollégium), today Istvan Bibo College(HU: Bibó István Szakkollégium).
 He was also founding editor of the periodical Századvég.